JaredCH/KeyChain/README.md

 ![KeyChain](https://user-images.githubusercontent.com/32394719/178035093-235c7b7c-9987-4681-9fdb-ddf3327acd37.PNG)

 # Features
-- Sends plain text
+- Sends plain text.
-- Executes .ahk scripts and .exe applications
+- Executes .ahk scripts and .exe applications.
 - Sends [AHK key mapping](https://www.autohotkey.com/docs/commands/Send.htm).
-- Support 5 plain text / key mappings
+- Support 5 plain text / key mappings.
 - Script repository is now listed on the bottom right.
-- Open applications with the use of the "Run" command
+- Open applications with the use of the "Run" command.
 - Opens google search in the webbrowser and searches for highlighted text.
-- Click command (Click X Y / Click 100 100)
+- Click command.
 - Internal command ShowXY to show the X and Y coordinates of the mouse in real time.

 # Usage: